SaborBZ/naqawa/README.md

 2. **Open Extensions Manager:** In your browser, navigate to `chrome://extensions` (or `edge://extensions`).
 3. **Load Unpacked:** Enable **Developer mode** in the top corner, click **Load unpacked**, and select the extracted folder.

+### ⚠️ Known Issues & Limitations

+- ⏱️ **Slight Audio-Video Sync Delay:** A minor delay in audio/video synchronization may occur when seeking or fast-forwarding the video.
+- 🎵 **Residual Music Artifacts:** Some background musical tones/artifacts may still be audible, as AI vocal separation is not 100% perfect.
+- 🔄 **Audio Overlap on Video Change:** Switching to another YouTube video after using the extension might continue playing audio from the previous video unless you refresh the page.
+- ☁️ **Cloud Processing Errors:** Potential issues or bugs may occur when using the cloud separation option, specifically within the Google Colab code.
+- 💻 **Untested on Windows:** The local processing/extraction option has not been tested on Windows OS yet.

 ### 📖 Official Website & Interactive Guide:
 Visit the official website to explore interactive setup commands and full guides:
 👉 **[https://naqawa.open-source-project.workers.dev/](https://naqawa.open-source-project.workers.dev/)**